Tamil Nadu Cricket Association: Recent national players from TNCA

-Premier league
+Premier League

-TNCA inaugurated its regional Twenty20 league Tamil Nadu Premier League in August, 2016.
+TNCA inaugurated its regional Twenty20 Tamil Nadu Premier League in August 2016.
 The inaugural edition featured eight teams, playing a total of 31 matches (28 league matches, two semi-finals and the final).
 Chennai, Dindigul (Natham) and Tirunelveli were the venues.
 Two new venues in Coimbatore and Salem were added in 2020.
-Albert Tuti Patriots won the inaugural edition beating Chepauk Super Gillies by 122 runs.
+Albert Tuti Patriots won the inaugural edition of the league after beating Chepauk Super Gillies by 122 runs.